 Criminal Mischief is charged in Arapahoe County whenever a person “knowingly damages the real or personal property” of another person, “including property owned…jointly.”
 The sentence for a Criminal Mischief conviction ranges from a class 2 misdemeanor (which carries a sentence up to 12 months in county jail) up to a Class 3 felony (which carries a sentence up to 12 years in the Colorado Department of Corrections).

 Criminal Mischief Charges in Douglas County

-The values stated above are the aggregate value of all the items which were destroyed in a criminal incident in Douglas County.
+The values stated above are the aggregate value of all the items which were destroyed in a criminal incident.
 This means the police add up the values of the items which were damaged, and the total will determine the level offense you are charged.